longmanplus/EOSC-Life_demos/Workflow-FAIRness/README.md

-# A compound Workflow for the FAIRification of a specific workflow
+# A compound workflow for the FAIRification of a specific workflow
 A workflow that combines multiple single-function workflows to demonstrate how a specific workflow can be FAIRified through WorkflowHub.
 This directory contains the workflow to be FAIRified and the compound workflow to do the FAIRification.

 ## Directories